-3.7 User Management
+3.9 User Management

-As this function may change system settings, you need log in with the root account (Refer to 2.2 for the username and password) to enable the function.
+As this feature may change system settings, you need log in with the root account (refer to 2.2 for the username and password) to enable it.

-In the Edit Users page, you can add new users or edit the existing users.
+User management allows you to add new users or edit the existing users to assign different permissions to different roles.

-To add a new user, click the button below the existing user information:
+To add a new user, click the button below the existing user information.